utnet-org/utility-readonly/docs/architecture/how/README.md

-# How neard works
+# How uncd works

-This chapter describes how neard works with a focus on implementation details and practical scenarios.
+This chapter describes how uncd works with a focus on implementation details and practical scenarios.
 To get a better understanding of how the protocol works, please refer to [nomicon](https://nomicon.io).
-For a high-level code map of nearcore, please refer to this [document](../).
+For a high-level code map of framework, please refer to this [document](../).

 ## High level overview

-On the high level, neard is a daemon that periodically receives messages from the network and sends messages to peers based on different triggers.
+On the high level, uncd is a daemon that periodically receives messages from the network and sends messages to peers based on different triggers.
 Neard is implemented using an [actor framework](https://en.wikipedia.org/wiki/Actor_model) called [actix](https://docs.rs/actix).

-**Note:** Using actix was decided in the early days of the implementation of nearcore and by no means represents our confidence in actix.
+**Note:** Using actix was decided in the early days of the implementation of framework and by no means represents our confidence in actix.
 On the contrary, we have noticed a number of issues with actix and are considering implementing an actor framework in house.

-There are several important actors in neard:
+There are several important actors in uncd:

 * `PeerActor` - Each peer is represented by one peer actor and runs in a separate thread.
 It is responsible for sending messages to and receiving messages from